VS Code / VS Codium

 🤢

-VS code does ordinary javascript regex.
+VS Code does something like ordinary javascript regex.
 If I want fancy lookaround or backref I can enable the setting search.usePCRE2.

 Multi cursors interact with search usefully.
 General multiple cursors are made by Alt+Click/ Option+click.
 There are many keyboard shortcuts to use them to automate menial chores.